Published on

 from email.message import EmailMessage

-Step 2: Set Up Your Email Account Information
+Step 2: Set Up Your Email Credentials

 # Set up email account information